MrHarry2333/CAN301_Android_Game_Test_Project/README.md

 The player can write down their goal on the edit line.
 Who will win the game and the rule of game is depended on you.

-3. superK - Double Bear
+3. SuperK - Double Bear

 This is a game named “double bear” which used to be a sample gesture game like finger guessing game in developer’s childhood.